d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 worker is free, but no configuration can be promoted, we start a new configuration with $r = r_{min}$, i.e the first rung level.

-Figure :numref:`asha` shows the scheduling of the same configurations for ASHA.
+:numref:`asha` shows the scheduling of the same configurations for ASHA.
 Once Trial-1 finishes, we collect the results of two trials (i.e Trial-0 and Trial-1) and immediately promote the better of them (Trial-0) to the next rung level.
 After Trial-0 finishes on rung 1, there are too few trials there in order to support a further